GoldenNole/mystrangerthings/README.md

 Stranger Things React App.
-I have built a front end of an online marketplace website.
+I have built the front end of an online marketplace website.